 - Krylon Triple Thick Crystal Clear Glaze

-First, I sprayed the 2 pots and terra cotta dish with a coat of light gray spray paint.
+First, I sprayed the 2 pots and terra cotta dish that I am going to use as the base and top of my mosaic birdbath with a coat of light gray spray paint.

 After the spray paint was completely dry it was time to add the sea glass to the birdbath dish.